paul-brtd/FatesList/README.md

 3. Buy a Linux VPS (You need a Linux VPS or a Linux home server with a public ip with port 443 open)

+4a) In Cloudflare, create a record (A/CNAME) called @ that points to your VPS ip/hostname

+4b) In Cloudflare, create a record (A/CNAME) called m that points to your VPS ip/hostname

+4c) In Cloudflare, go to Speed > Optimization.
+Enable AMP Real URL and enable Mobile Redirect to m.YOURDOMAIN with Keep Path ON

-4. Download this repo on the VPS using "git clone https://github.com/Fates-List/FatesList/edit/main/README.md"
+5. Download this repo on the VPS using "git clone https://github.com/Fates-List/FatesList/edit/main/README.md"

-5. Enter Fates List directory, copy config_template.py to config.py and fill in the required information there
+6. Enter Fates List directory, copy config_template.py to config.py and fill in the required information there